 This dish can play many roles in an Italian meal.
 It can serve as an antipasto, as part of a buffet, as a light secondo or as a piatto unico: a single-dish meal in itself.
 And, to be honest, I even eat it, the morning after I make it, for breakfast!

 By the way, as is typical for a popular dish with many variations, there are a good number of different stories about the origins of this dish. some of them place it in or around Naples, while say the dish originated in Sicily.
 Despite the name, however, it is very doubtful that this dish comes from Parma.
-The name may refer simply to the generous use of parmgiano cheese in the dish.
+The name may refer to the generous use of parmgiano cheese in most versions of the dish.
 Some early sources say that the parmigiani were known for making layered vegetable casseroles.
 The Sicilians say that the name comes from parmiciana, which the dialect word the slots in window shutters (persiane in proper Italian) since the eggplant slices lined up in the baking dish were said to resemble said shutters.